Chart Color Schemes

 The level of residential development activity in Diggers Rest was found to be higher than 90% of real estate markets across the country

 Diggers Rest has averaged approximately 234 new dwelling approvals per year over the past five financial years, totalling 1,172 homes.
-As of FY-26 so far, 29 approvals have been recorded.
-On average, each dwelling has accommodated around 2.7 new residents annually between FY-21 and FY-25, indicating strong demand which supports property values.
-The average construction cost value of these new homes is $319,000, below regional norms, reflecting more affordable housing options for purchasers.
+As of FY-26 so far, 47 approvals have been recorded.
+On average, each dwelling has added about 2.7 new residents annually between FY-21 and FY-25, indicating strong demand that supports property values.
+New homes are being built at an average expected construction cost value of $243,000, which is below regional norms, reflecting more affordable housing options for purchasers.

 Frequently Asked Questions - Development